If you’re a startup founder, then I know how you feel:

 Your recent post about [insert the topic which they wrote about] really resonated with me.
-I followed it step by step and I found it dramatically reduced my day to day stress levels.
+I followed it step by step, and I found it dramatically reduced my day-to-day stress.

 You can read my post about it here: [insert URL of your own post]